 - Section A Unseen Poetry: one 20-mark essay question exploring the meaning and effects created in an unseen poem.
-The poem will be reproduced in the question paper. - Section B Anthology Poetry: one 30-mark essay question from a choice of two, comparing two poems from Part 3 of the Pearson Edexcel International GCSE English Anthology. - Section C Modern Prose: one 40-mark essay question from a choice of two on each of the set texts.
+The poem will be reproduced in the question paper. - Section B Anthology Poetry: one 30-mark essay question from a choice of two, comparing two poems from Part 3 of the Pearson Edexcel International GCSE English Anthology. - Section C Modern Prose: one 40-mark essay question from a choice of two on the set text.